Mohamed Aboutrika: Subsequent controversy

 Aboutrika's assets were frozen in the spring of 2015 because of his shares in the Asshab Tours Company, whose manager was allegedly a Muslim Brother.
 Aboutrika denied any involvement in the Muslim Brotherhood saying the company's co-owner who was so accused had left the previous year.
 Aboutrika's two appeals were rejected, but then the administrative court overturned the verdict in June 2016.
 (Discourses of Public Behavior in Egypt / Sherifa Zuhur / Paper prepared for the Association of Middle Eastern and African Studies, September 2016.

 On 17 January 2017, Egypt has added him to a terror list for alleged ties to the outlawed Muslim Brotherhood, his lawyer told Reuters.
+On 18 May 2024, the Egyptian Court of Cassation annuls the registration of Mohamed Aboutrika, and more than 1,500 people, on “terrorist” lists established because of their alleged links with the Muslim Brotherhood.

-Homophobia Controversy
+Homophobia controversy

-On November 29, 2021, Aboutrika, in response to a question about the UK Premier League's Rainbow Laces Campaign, on Qatari channel beIN Sports, made a number of statements critical of the campaign and of gay rights.
+On 29 November 2021, Aboutrika, in response to a question about the UK Premier League's Rainbow Laces Campaign, on Qatari channel beIN Sports, made a number of statements critical of the campaign and of anti-human gay rights.